-Leadership Styles in Organizations
+Leadership Styles in Management

 Leader evokes different things to different people around the world.
-A leader can be a politician, an explorer or an executive etc. depending on the situation.
+A leader can be a politician, an explorer, or an executive, etc. depending on the situation.

 In business and project management, a leader is a person who is setting a vision for a group of people or who influences a group towards the achievement of a goal.